SOAR-Lab/agent-traj-visualization/README.md

 ## What The App Does

-For a selected task, the app combines four kinds of information:
+For a selected task, the app combines up to four kinds of information:

 1. A CSV that assigns an action category to each step.
 2. Several CSVs that assign a relation label to specific edge families.
 3. A reconstructed text log containing the original `Thought`, `Action`, and `Result` content for each step.
-4. A JSON file containing patch outcome metadata.
+4. A JSON file containing patch outcome metadata for bundled AutoCodeRover tasks.

 From those sources it builds an interactive graph with two views:

+- `Iteration` mode: consecutive steps with the same action category collapsed into higher-level grouped nodes
 - `Detailed` mode: one `T -> A -> R` triplet per step
-- `Iteration` mode: consecutive steps with the same action category collapsed into higher-level grouped nodes

 You can click any node to inspect the underlying text and the labeled relations attached to that node or grouped phase.

+Uploaded user traces can be exported into the same viewer-compatible CSV structure and sent to Overview.
+They do not have AutoCodeRover `results.json` entries, so their patch result is shown as unscored.

 ## Main Features